 At GoToJobBoard, we have made it our mission to thank the numerous non-medical NHS staff who do an outstanding job in the healthcare community.
-This is why our Unsung Hero Award campaign, which is now in its fourth year, highlights the incredible work that the NHS non-medical healthcare staff do on a day-to-day basis.
+This is why our Unsung Hero Award campaign highlights the incredible work that the NHS non-medical healthcare staff do on a day-to-day basis.

 Join us and say THANK YOU to non-medical workers you have met or talked to.
-Get involved and nominate your friend, family member or colleague for the Unsung Hero Award 2018.
+Get involved and nominate your friend, family member or colleague for the next Unsung Hero Award.
 Give them a chance to become a winner of the national award for being the NHS Unsung Hero!

 How to Enter

 The Unsung Hero Awards entry process is simple and free for all.
 Anyone can nominate a non-medical NHS worker who they believe is an Unsung Hero - we believe anyone who has dedicated themselves to patient care deserves a nomination.